bullet-db/bullet-bql/README.md

 ## Background

 Bullet-BQL is created to provide users with a friendly SQL-like layer to manipulate the power of [Bullet](https://bullet-db.github.io/) query engine.
-Users can write a simple BQL query instead of [Bullet JSON](https://bullet-db.github.io/ws/api/), which saves time and eases the learning curve for people familiar with SQL.

 ## Install